kyma-project/examples/loki/README.md

 When the status of the applied LogPipeline resource turns into `Running`, the underlying Fluent Bit is reconfigured and log shipment to your Loki instance is active.

 >**NOTE:** The used output plugin configuration uses a static label map to assign labels of a Pod to Loki log streams.
-Activating the `     auto_kubernetes_labels` feature for using all labels of a Pod is not recommended performance-wise.
+It's not recommended to activate the `auto_kubernetes_labels` feature for using all labels of a Pod because this lowers the performance.
 Follow [Loki's labelling best practices](https://grafana.com/docs/loki/latest/best-practices/) for a tailor-made setup that fits your workload configuration.

   </details>
 </div>